 The main attraction of the unrestored sections of the Great Wall is that they’re devoid of tourists – you get to visit the wall all by yourself.
 There are a few unrestored sections that can be visited near Beijing, including Jiankou, Gubeikou, and Jinshanling.

 Much different from the rest of China, one could spend months exploring Tibet.
-Foreigners can only visit Tibet on a guided tour, but it’s still worth it.
+Foreigners can only visit the Tibetan Autonomous Region on a guided tour, but it’s still worth it.
 There’s plenty of short tours that visit just Lhasa, and other longer ones that can take you to the base of Mount Everest!

-To get to Tibet, make sure to take the Trans-Tibetan railway in one direction.
-It’s the world’s highest altitude train, and brings you through some seriously remote parts of the Tibetan Plateau.
+When travelling to/from Tibet, make sure to take the Qinghai-Tibet railway at least once.
+It’s the world’s highest altitude train and brings you through some seriously remote parts of the Tibetan Plateau.

 That’s it for my top 7 places to visit in China!
 You’ll notice I didn’t include any urban areas – I feel that most of the ones worth visiting have been covered well already, so I wanted to give some of the lesser-known natural areas a shoutout!
 Most people I talk to have no idea that China has incredible natural beauty.